 When ice conditions develop to a point where vessel operations become unsafe, it becomes necessary to impose operating restrictions to ensure the safe navigation of vessels.
-Captains of the Port have the authority (33 CFR 160, subpart B) to restrict and manage vessel movement by implementing a safety zone.
-The Captain of the Port Philadelphia is establishing a safety zone on the Chesapeake & Delaware Canal that will restrict access to the Canal to only those vessels with steel hulls and a minimum of 3000 total shaft horsepower.
+Captains of the Port have the authority (33 CFR part 160, subpart B) to restrict and manage vessel movement by implementing a safety zone.
+The Captain of the Port Philadelphia is establishing a safety zone on the Delaware River that will restrict access through the safety zone to only those vessels with steel hulls and allow for daylight only transits for all vessels through the safety zone during Ice Condition Two.

 The purpose of this regulation is to promote maritime safety, and to protect the environment and mariners transiting the area from the potential hazards due to ice conditions that become a threat to navigation.
-This rule establishes a safety zone encompassing the Chesapeake &
+This rule establishes a safety zone encompassing the Delaware River between the Tacony-Palmyra Bridge and Trenton Falls, Trenton, New Jersey.